 Adult education can be professional or vocation-based.
 This is becoming increasingly popular and will provide you with a number of topics (some of which are proposed below) to base your education dissertation on.

-• Educating adults has many advantages and is beneficial to the economy.
+- Educating adults has many advantages and is beneficial to the economy.
+A discussion.

-• With individuals choosing to work beyond their retirement age, adult education is more important today than ever before, to help the individuals keep up with changing technology and lifestyles.
+- With individuals choosing to work beyond their retirement age, adult education is more important today than ever before, to help individuals keep up with changing technology and lifestyles.

-• Government programmes that fund adult education or subsidise the payment of course fees for adults so as they are able to gain new skills, have a positive effect on reducing unemployment, and the number of individuals dependent on welfare benefits.
+- Evaluating the effectiveness of government programmes that fund adult education or subsidise the payment of course fees for adults to reskill adults, on reducing unemployment, and the number of individuals dependent on welfare benefits.

 Holistic Education Dissertation Topics